-All graduate students are required to successfully complete the comprehensive examination related to their field of study.
+All graduate students are required to successfully complete the comprehensive examination related to their track.
 The format for this examination is standardized by the University.
 The content of this examination is developed by the graduate nursing faculty.
 The examination is offered once each semester.
 The dates are published in the Schedule of Classes and students must register for the examination along with their other courses for the semester.
-Students are eligible to take the comprehensive examination following successful completion of two clinical nursing courses.
+Students are eligible to take the comprehensive examination following successful completion of two practicum nursing courses.
 The comprehensive examination is completed on a computer provided by the University in a designated testing site.
-It is comprised of content areas representative of the curriculum.